Burrow's big game leads No. 5 LSU past Ole Miss, 45-16

 THE TAKEAWAY

-Mississippi: After an early 3-0 lead, the Rebels defense got increasingly exposed.
-The Rebels' offense, which has been explosive in victories over nonconference teams, again struggled against an elite SEC defense as it did in a 62-7 loss to Alabama.
-The Rebels also were undisciplined, committing 17 penalties for 167 yards, including two penalties on fourth down that extended LSU drives.
-Luke called his team's rash of penalties "uncharacteristic" and "probably what I'm most disappointed in."
+Mississippi: After taking a 3-0 lead, the Rebels' defense got increasingly exposed.
+The Ole Miss offense, which has been explosive in victories over nonconference teams, again struggled against an elite SEC defense as it did in a 62-7 loss to Alabama.
+The Rebels also committed 17 penalties for 167 yards, including two penalties on fourth down that extended LSU drives.
+Luke said his team's rash of penalties was "probably what I'm most disappointed in."

 LSU: The Tigers looked as potent offensively as they have all season and might have eclipsed 50 points if not for two lost fumbles deep in Rebels territory.
 Meanwhile, Delpit's second interception of the season increased Tiger takeaways to 10 on seven interceptions and three fumble recoveries.